cs340-20/news/README.md

 # Class  (Mar 25)
    * Work on final project
    * Work on OSS contribution
+   * Please have a project milestone with due date and an [issue assigned to you](https://github.com/cs340-20/news/blob/master/oissues.md)
+   * Please finish sprint 1 for OSS and add "Ready" label

 # Class  (Mar 23)
    * Work on final project
    * Milestone 1: Submit OSS project selection criteria due